alterway/formations/cours/openstack/openstack-presentation.en.md

     -   Key management (Barbican)
     -   Container (Magnum)
 -   Others
+    -   Client CLI and libraries
+    -   OpenStack deployment tools
     -   Libraries used by OpenStack
-    -   Clients (python-\*client), CLI and libraries
-    -   OpenStack deployment tools
     -   Tools used to develop OpenStack

+### APIs

+-   Each project supports *its* OpenStack API
+-   Some projects support the corresponding AWS API (Nova/EC2, Swift/S3)

 ### The 4 Opens